Best 3D Printer Under 300 Dollars 2019 (Complete Buyer’s Guide)

 The main reason is that we want you to have as many options as possible.
 To be safe, we didn’t include any 3D printers that clearly failed our standards, so you can at least rest assured that there is a decent chance that one of these printers will work out ok.
 But they almost certainly aren’t the best 3D printers under 300 dollars.

-- 1.Break-resuming Capability, E180 features the function of break-resuming which is convenient to stop and save the printing status in real time.
-You could continue the uncompleted print at the same place if the printer has never powered off.
+- 【Break-resuming capability】E180 features the function of break-resuming, convenient to stopping and saving the printing status in real time.
+You could continue the uncompleted print at the same place as if the machine has never stopped.

-- 2.Modularized Extruder: The modularized design also brings you unbeatable ease to change the hotend which is in slide connection with the coldend.
+- 【Modularized Extruder】The modularized design also brings you unbeatable ease to change the hotend which is in slide connection with the coldend.
 Now with a little slide, you can assemble /disassemble the hotend like a breeze.

 Method: How We Rank 3D Printers Under $300